-Please read the material in this booklet carefully.
-When finished answering the post test questions, print out the answer page, record your answers, and bring the competed answer sheet to the Health Sciences Orientation.
+Please read the material on this site carefully.
+When finished answering the post test questions, print out the answer page, record your answers, and bring the completed answer sheet to the Health Sciences Orientation.

 Midlands Technical College

 Cathy Milejczak, CDA, RDH, PhD

 Updated by Lee H. Muthig, RDH, BA, MSDH (2014)

 Health care workers have a professional responsibility to patients, peers and themselves to practice appropriate infection prevention techniques.
 As a condition of employment health professionals must display knowledge of and the ability to practice appropriate infection control techniques.
 Lack of knowledge and application to practice infection control demonstrates unprofessional conduct.
 This course is designed to introduce all Midlands Technical College Dental Hygiene students to a basic understanding of blood borne pathogens, hazard communication and infection control as they enter their program of study.
 This course must be completed before entry into all clinical sites.

 The course is designed to enhance the student's ability to comply with scientifically accepted principles and practices of infection control and to monitor compliance with OSHA's and CDC's recommendations concerning disease transmission in health care settings.
 OSHA's Bloodborne Pathogen Standard applies to all occupational exposures to blood or other potentially infectious materials.

 Upon completion of the course the student will be able to:

 1. Demonstrate a basic knowledge of principles and practices of infection control.

 2. Demonstrate an accurate perception of occupational risks and protective measures.